 Now regularly speaking openly about his diagnosis and treatment, Dreyfuss is committed to trying to end mental health stigma for others.

-From the clip above, here are the words of former student Gertrude Lang (Joanna Gleason), now a governor, who addresses Holland and a large crowd of supporters:
+If you don’t want a spoiler ending for Mr. Holland’s Opus, stop reading now.
+Here are the words of former student Gertrude Lang (Joanna Gleason), now a governor, who addresses Holland and a large crowd of supporters:

 Mr. Holland had a profound influence on my life and on a lot of lives I know.
 But I have a feeling that he considers a great part of his own life misspent.
 Rumor had it he was always working on this symphony of his.
 And this was going to make him famous, rich, probably both.
 But Mr. Holland isn’t rich and he isn’t famous, at least not outside of our little town.
 So it might be easy for him to think himself a failure.
 But he would be wrong, because I think that he’s achieved a success far beyond riches and fame.
 Look around you.
 There is not a life in this room that you have not touched, and each of us is a better person because of you.
 We are your symphony Mr. Holland.
 We are the melodies and the notes of your opus.
 We are the music of your life.